ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure MFA integrates with Azure AD Conditional Access policies, including the Trusted IP feature to determine under what circumstances and user's physical location, a challenge for additional authentication is required.
 Conditional Access policies are the recommended method to determine MFA conditions.

-To further enhance the security of Azure MFA, the following capabilities can be enabled for Microsoft Authenticator via Authentication methods in Azure AD:

-* Number matching - Rather than receiving a push notification with the traditional Approve and Deny options, instead the user is prompted to enter a two-digital number presented by the service/application attempting to authenticate to Azure AD (e.g., from the browser).
-* Additional context - Presents the user with additional information within Microsoft Authenticator, including the app attempting to authenticate and the location of the authentication request, to enable them to determine if the request is legitimate and should be approved.

 Azure AD Multi-Factor Authentication Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification